majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 {{ image(src="img/phone-to-dashboard-conversion/cad-external-frame.webp") }}

 The difficult part here was getting the phone's curvature and clearances just right, in order for the screen to be flush with the external frame.
 I don't have the kind of gear necessary to accurately measure the phone's curvature, so I somewhat eyeballed it.
-The 3D printer has a limited layer resolution anyway, and any deviation beyond 0.1mm would get [rasterized](https://en.wikipedia.org/wiki/Rasterisation) away by the slicer.
+After all, the 3D printer has a lower limit to the effective layer height, so any deviation beyond 0.2mm (approx. layer height) would get [rasterized](https://en.wikipedia.org/wiki/Rasterisation) away by the slicer.

 {{ image(src="img/phone-to-dashboard-conversion/cad-screen-curvature.webp") }}

-Once both parts were printed, I've installed the heat inserts and the USB-C receptacle.
-A successful power-on test put a smile on my face 😁.
+Once both frames were printed, I've installed the heat inserts and the USB-C receptacle.
+A successful power-on test put a huge grin on my face 😁.

 {{ image(src="img/phone-to-dashboard-conversion/first-boot-assembly.webp") }}

-I've finished the assembly process, attached velcro strips to both surfaces (enclosure, glass door), and found an angled USB-C cable that's fit for purpose.
+I've then finished the assembly process, attached velcro strips to both surfaces (enclosure, glass door), and found an angled USB-C cable fit for purpose.

 {{ image(src="img/phone-to-dashboard-conversion/installed-on-rack-door.webp") }}